zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   If you are upgrading from a version previous to 2.5.0, you may see the IIS modeler plugin as a default modeler plugin on the /Server/Microsoft/Windows device class.
 Current versions do not set IIS as a default plugin.
 Also, by default, only the OperatingSystem and WinCluster plugins should be enabled by default on the /Server/Microsoft/Cluster class.
 The CPUs, FileSystems, IIS, Interfaces, Services, Processes, and Software plugins do not apply to Cluster devices and should be removed.
 -   You may see warnings of a catalog consistency check during install/upgrade.
 This is a known issue in ZenPackLib.
 -   If you see duplicated Software items or Software items with manufacturer wrongly set to 'Unknown', please delete these items at Infrastructure -> Manufacturers page.
+-   The WinCommand notification action is in the process of being deprecated.

 A current list of known issues related to this ZenPack can be found with [this JIRA query](https://jira.zenoss.com/issues/?jql=%22Affected%20Zenpack%28s%29%22%20%3D%20MicrosoftWindows%20AND%20status%20not%20in%20%28closed%2C%20%22awaiting%20verification%22%29%20ORDER%20BY%20priority%20DESC%2C%20id).
 You must be logged into JIRA to run this query.
 If you don't already have a JIRA account, you can [create one here](https://jira.zenoss.com/secure/Signup!default.jspa).